cheblin/AdHoc-protocol/README.md

 ```
 `@Flags` annotations denote special Flag Bits enum.

 Not initialized enum fields are automatically assigned integer values.
-If enum has `@Flags` annotation, generated value respectively is bit flags like.
+If enum has `@Flags` annotation, generated value respectively: is bit flags like.
-If you want full control on enum fields type (*only integer types are supported) and values, use `static` `final` fields.
+If you need full control on enum fields type (*only integer types are supported) and values, use `static` `final` fields.

 > **Please pay attention:** if enum has only static fields, its body cannot be empty, should have at least ; (semicolon)